OothecaPickle/chntpw/README.txt

 "ntreg" (the registry library) and
-"libsam" (SAM manipulation library, user, groups etc) is licensed under the GNU Lesser Public License.
+"libsam" (SAM manipulation library, user, groups etc) are licensed under the GNU Lesser Public License.
 See LGPL.txt.

-"chntpw" (the password reset / registry editor frontend) "reged" (registry editor, export and import tool) "sampasswd" (password reset command line program) "samusrgrp" (user and group command line program) is licensed under the GNU General Public License, see GPL.txt.
+"chntpw" (the password reset / registry editor frontend) "reged" (registry editor, export and import tool) "sampasswd" (password reset command line program) "samusrgrp" (user and group command line program) are licensed under the GNU General Public License, see GPL.txt.

-For manual to the different commands, see MANUAL.txt Also, all have some help built in, just use the -h option.
+For a manual of the different commands, plese see MANUAL.txt Also, all programs have some built-in help, just use the -h option.

 See INSTALL.txt for compile instructions.